- Things to consider before opening a business account

 When choosing to open a business bank account, check to see if it has the following basic services:

-- Checking Account.
-To deposit and withdraw fundings for daily transactions.
+- Checking Account: To deposit and withdraw funding for daily transactions.

-- Savings Account.
-To store excess fundings not currently in use.
+- Savings Account: To store excess funding not currently in use.

-- Credit Card/Debit Card.
-To manage daily spendings of your business.
+- Credit Card/ Debit Card: To manage the daily spending of your business.

 Open a merchant account